 However, if the percentage of your responsibility (contributory negligence) for the accident is determined to be 51% or higher, you will be legally barred from recovering any compensation from the other driver.

 Oliver was driving west on Union Hills Drive while on his way to pick his wife up from work.
 Because he was running late, he decided to text her.
 Mary Ellen was on her way home from the mall.
 She was driving northbound on Northwestern Ave in Racine.

-Oliver filed an insurance claim with Mary Ellen’s insurance company, asking for $60,000, representing his medical bills, out of pocket expenses, lost wages, and his pain and suffering (damages).
+Oliver filed an insurance claim with Mary Ellen’s insurance company, asking for $60,000, representing his medical bills, out-of-pocket expenses, lost wages, and his pain and suffering.
 The insurance company offered Oliver the amount of $20,000 to settle his entire claim.